 Gugu Mbatha-Raw was featured in "Belle."
 Now I look forward to to watch "Concussion."

 Viola Davis was "The Help" "How to get away with murder" is addicting.
-After an award she was quoted as saying"The only thing that separates women of colour from anyone else is opportunity."
+After an award she was quoted as saying"The only thing that separates women of color from anyone else is opportunity."